vahidrn98/lagrange-zooming/README.md

 # lagrange-zooming
-1D zooming images using Lagrange method
+1D zooming images using Lagrange method implemented in matlab.
 This implementation was provided with the collaboration of <a href="https://github.com/sinabr">@sinabr</a>